Sasan Ultra Mega Power Project

 |This article is part of the CoalSwarm coverage of India and coal.|

 Sasan Ultra Mega Power Project is one of nine Ultra Mega Power Projects proposed by the government of India as part of a strategy to add an additional 100,000 megawatts of generation capacity by 2017.

-The undated satellite photo below shows the construction site, which is located near Sasan (Shasan), Singrauli district, Madhya Pradesh, but not the exact location of the project.
+The undated satellite photo below shows the construction site, which is located near Sasan (Shasan), Singrauli district, Madhya Pradesh.

 The 4,000 megawatt (MW) project is in the state of Madhya Pradesh and is being developed by Sasan Power, a wholly owned subsidiary of Reliance Power.
 The project is slated for completion by 2013.